top of page

 NORI MONOGATARI, 2018

-Research and community based project.
+Research and community-based project.

 Solo exhibition

-Tokywa museum, Ube, Japan
+Tokywa Museum, Ube, Japan

 https://ubebiennale.com/airs/1st

-• We asked the children to create collaborative drawings based on their own visual interpretation of NORI and sea life.
+• We asked the children to create collaborative drawings based on their visual interpretation of NORI and sea life.

-• Another of the tasks we proposed focused on creating algae and marine shapes with the technique textile collage.
+• Another of the tasks we proposed focused on creating algae and marine shapes with the technique of textile collage.

 On a take structure, I have layered old fishing nets worked upon with a hand knotting technique.
 The texture of my weaving proved to be very organic and reminded me of a 'cluster of seaweed on the ocean floor.

-A world that speaks about traditions, hard work and a special connection to land and the sea.
+A world that speaks about traditions, hard work and a special connection to the land and the sea.

-ELENA REDAELLIELENA REDAELLI
+ELENA REDAELLI

 bottom of page